copernicus-mogley/zkav.club/README.md

 >
 > — Danika Delano, [Zcash Foundation](https://zfnd.org) Operations Director

-### Additional Reading

-* [Zk Av Club is not an online community.](https://troublefront.com/blog/zk-av-club-is-not-an-online-community/) (Sep 26, 2025): What “community” means here, and why we don’t try to be a permanent online hangout.

-- [Zk Av Club is not a production company.](https://troublefront.com/blog/introducing-zk-av-club/) (Mar 3, 2025): What we are (and aren’t): training, documentation, and support for people doing the work.

-- [Original forum thread](https://forum.zcashcommunity.com/t/the-zero-knowledge-audiovisual-club/43733) (Jan 12, 2023): The original thread: early context, goals, and a running history.

-- [The Art of Sharing](https://github.com/adjyleak/adjyleak.video/blob/master/_posts/2015-06-16-the-art-of-sharing.md) (Jun 16, 2015): Why we share this way: livestreams, P2P, and the ethics of distribution.

-- About the founder: [Ryan Taylor](https://troublefront.com/blog/endtroducing/) (aka [Adjy Leak](https://youtube.com/adjyleak)).

 ### Join the Club

 Follow us on [𝕏](https://x.com/ZkAv_Club) or [Bluesky](https://bsky.app/profile/zkavclub.bsky.social) for live updates.